 While on the subject of Met in HD, it has just been announced that there will be a series of six Met Summer presentations - I Puritani (June 27), Magic Flute (July 11), Eugene Onegin (July 25), Barber of Seville (Aug.
 8), La fille du Regiment (Aug.
 22).
 All on Saturdays at 12 noon.
 These shows are repeats of previous seasons.
 Tickets are at a bargain price of $9.95, and children age 3 -13 can get in free!
 These will be at the usual Cineplex locations.
 Do check your favourite locations for availability.

 The mini Bartok-Strauss Festival of the Toronto Symphony Orchestra continues with pianist Emanuel Ax playing Strauss's Burleske, as well as Bartok's Concerto for Two Pianos and Percussion.
 Although I do find the combination of Strauss and Bartok to be a little eclectic, any chance to hear Ax is not to be missed.
 Also on the program is Strauss's delicious Suite from Der Rosenkavalier.
 Performances are June 17 and 18 at 8 pm at Roy Thomson Hall.

-Labels: COC Ensemble, Cosi fan tutte, Emanuel Ax, Toronto Symphony Orchestra
+Labels: COC Ensemble, Cosi fan tutte, Emanuel Ax, Preview, Toronto Symphony Orchestra